openhwgroup/cv32e40p/docs/source/corev_hw_loop.rst

        "add %[i],x0, x0;"
        "add %[j],x0, x0;"
        ".balign 4;"
-       "cv.endi   1, endO;"
-       "cv.starti 1, startO;"
+       "cv.starti 1, start1;"
+       "cv.endi   1, end1;"
        "cv.count  1, %[N];"
        "any instructions here"
        ".balign 4;"
-       "cv.endi   0, endZ;"
-       "cv.starti 0, startZ;"
+       "cv.starti 0, start0;"
-       "cv.count 0, %[N];"
+       "cv.endi   0, end0;"
        "any instructions here"
        ".balign 4;"
        ".option norvc;"
-       "startO:;"
+       "start1:;"
+       "    cv.count 0, %[N];"
-       "    startZ:;"
+       "    start0:;"
        "        addi %[i], %[i], 1;"
        "        addi %[i], %[i], 1;"
        "        addi %[i], %[i], 1;"
-       "    endZ:;"
-       "    cv.count 0, %[N];"
+       "    end0:;"
        "    addi %[j], %[j], 2;"
-       "endO:;"
+       "    addi %[j], %[j], 2;"
+       "end1:;"
        : [i] "+r" (i), [j] "+r" (j)
        : [N] "r" (10)
    );

-As HWLoop feature is enabled as soon as lpcountX > 0, it is a good practice to set lpstartX and lpendX **before** lpcountX to avoid unexpected behavior.
+As HWLoop feature is enabled as soon as lpcountX > 0, lpstartX and lpendX **must** be programmed **before** lpcountX to avoid unexpected behavior.
 For HWLoop where body contains up to 30 instructions, it is always better to use cv.setup* instructions which are updating all 3 HWLoop CSRs in the same cycle.

 At the beginning of the HWLoop, the registers %[i] and %[j] are 0.
-The innermost loop, from startZ to (endZ - 4), adds to %[i] three times 1 and it is executed 10x10 times.
-Whereas the outermost loop, from startO to (endO - 4), executes 10 times the innermost loop and adds 2 to the register %[j].
+The innermost loop, from start0 to (end0 - 4), adds to %[i] three times 1 and
+it is executed 10x10 times.
+Whereas the outermost loop, from start1 to (end1 - 4),
+executes 10 times the innermost loop and adds two times 2 to the register %[j].
-At the end of the loop, the register %[i] contains 300 and the register %[j] contains 20.
+At the end of the loop, the register %[i] contains 300 and the register %[j] contains 40.

 .. _hwloop-exceptions_handlers: